paulhibbitts/test-docsify-this/README.md

 When displaying a Docsify Sidebar or custom Sidebar, it is expected that page header levels start with a H1 level header.

 _Search results do not seem to return all expected matches._
-When the search box is enabled in a Docsify custom Sidebar, only pages listed and linked in the Sidebar will be indexed for the search.
+When the search field is enabled in a Docsify custom Sidebar, only pages listed and linked in the Sidebar will be indexed for the search.
 Any pages linked in an optional Navbar will not be included in searches.

 _Multiple embedded scripts are not working as expected._
 Docsify-This (as with Docsify itself) will only execute the first script included in a Markdown page, as described in the [Docsify documentation](https://docsify.js.org/#/configuration?id=executescript).